TDGalea/decky-animationchanger-oled-fix/README.md

+# REDUNDANT
+Decky AnimationChanger is now fixed.
+You don't need this script.

 # decky-animationchanger-oled-fix
 Steam now names the OLED suspend animations separately, so AnimationChanger is "broken" when it comes to suspend animations.
 This script fixes that issue.